Washington sues to block Trump's federal takeover of its police department as crackdown intensifies

 WASHINGTON (AP) — The nation's capital sued to block President Donald Trump's takeover of its police department in court on Friday, hours after his administration escalated its intervention into the city’s law enforcement by naming a federal official as the new emergency head of the department.

-District of Columbia Attorney General Brian Schwalb sought an emergency restraining order in the federal court lawsuit, which argues the Trump administration is going far beyond the president's legal powers.

-“The administration’s unlawful actions are an affront to the dignity and autonomy of the 700,000 Americans who call D.C. home.
-This is the gravest threat to Home Rule that the District has ever faced, and we are fighting to stop it," Schwalb said.
+Washington’s police department chief said Friday that a Trump administration’s order installing a federal official as its head would upend command structure and be a “dangerous” threat to law and order.
+Police Chief Pamela Smith’s statement came in a court filing as the city seeks to block the federal takeover of its police department in court.

-The lawsuit comes after Trump Attorney General Pam Bondi said Thursday night that Drug Enforcement Administration boss Terry Cole will assume “powers and duties vested in the District of Columbia Chief of Police.”
-The Metropolitan Police Department “must receive approval from Commissioner Cole” before issuing any orders, Bondi said.
-It was unclear where the move left the city’s current police chief, Pamela Smith, who works for the mayor.
+The lawsuit comes after U.S. Attorney General Pam Bondi said Thursday night that Drug Enforcement Administration boss Terry Cole will assume the police chief's duties and approval authority for any orders issued to officers.
+It was unclear where the move left the city’s current police chief, Smith, who works for the mayor.

-Washington Mayor Muriel Bowser pushed back, writing on social media that “there is no statute that conveys the District’s personnel authority to a federal official.”

-The Justice Department declined to comment on the district's lawsuit, and a White House spokesperson did not immediately respond to messages seeking comment.

 Chief had agreed to share immigration information